-The tools with the most features are Agorapulse, Later, and Planoly.
+The tools with the most features are Agorapulse, Buffer, Later, and Planoly.
 They will give you a well-rounded Instagram management experience.
-If you only have one or two accounts, Later and Planoly are less expensive.
-They're all in the same price range if you're managing three or more accounts.
+If you only have one or two accounts, Buffer and Later and are less expensive.
+They're all in the same price range if you're managing three or more Instagram accounts.

-Buffer and Hootsuite are more powerful for the older networks like Twitter and Facebook, and their Instagram features should be considered more like "add-ons."
-If you don't want to go for a separate tool just for Instagram, or if you don't need all the features the others provide, one of these two are a good idea.
+Hootsuite is more powerful for the older networks like Twitter and Facebook, and their Instagram features should be considered more like "add-ons."

-Crowdfire's scheduling capabilities are below average compared to the other tools.
+Crowdfire's scheduling capabilities are way below average compared to the other tools.
 Its real strength used to be in its attention to your audience and following patterns, but that is no longer available.
 Crowdfire doesn't seem to be worth the money when you compare features.